Physics, Mahidol University

 (First semester 2021, online class Thursday 13.30 – 16.30, starting 19 August 2021)

-Office Hours: (Anytime) discussions are encouraged in the Slack Channel (link above).
+Office Hours: (Anytime) discussions are encouraged in the Discord Channel.

 Objectives: This course is primarily designed for 4th-year and graduate students.
 To equip students with current knowledge on how light interacts with matter.
 This is the basic knowledge needed in understanding the physics used heavily in the 2nd-generation of Quantum Technology.